mristin/icontract-hypothesis/README.rst

                             The value of the setting needs to be encoded as JSON.

                             Example: max_examples=500
+      --inspect             Only show the strategy and the settings

+                            No tests are executed.
       -i [INCLUDE [INCLUDE ...]], --include [INCLUDE [INCLUDE ...]]
                             Regular expressions, lines or line ranges of the functions to process